 For every herbal ingredient, the website also showed the evidence of their effectiveness from an old Chinese herbal medical book.
 It also showed what pathogens they were supposed to eliminate.
 No scary parasite images, no fancy graphics; it became a totally bland homepage.

 By mistake I did not stop the Pay Per click advertising with Google AdWords.
 I was consumed by disappointment.
 Google ads kept on running.
-Checking the backend of the website after two days, I notice 40 orders.
+Checking the backend of the website after two days, I noticed 40 orders.
 Most interesting, I sold based on 6 or 7 advertising clicks.
 Somehow the bland website worked!
 How?

 I was shocked.
 I could not believe what was happening.
 Going from 30 clicks to only 6 or 7 clicks with a bland homepage?
 Are you kidding me?
 This deserved a thorough analysis.
 Having a keen interest in marketing and behavioral sciences forced me to research for deeper clues that perhaps can be applied to every website.
 The new homepage by mentioning the main ingredients and also bringing evidence of their effectiveness created credibility and trust.
 Now (in 2020) this might seem a solved issue, but in 2001 this was a revelation.

 A/B testing works only if you have a preliminary intuition about what can work and what might create a better credibility and trust factor.
 Just placing a more scary parasite image was not sufficient.
-As a marketer, you have to have a good intuition what the B test should be.
+As a marketer, you have to have a good intuition about what the B test should be.

 Let me give you another interesting example with having the preliminary intuition in place.
 I was given an opportunity to increase the conversion rate for another dermatologist.
 The original conversion rate when I started was only 2 percent.
 I realized that our dermatologist taught at Columbia University.
 I immediately dedicated a section in the landing page about the fact that he was a professor in Dermatology.
 After this the conversion rate increased to 12 percent.
 After a bit more research I realized he had done some aesthetic work (Juvederm or Restylane) on a Miss Universe or Miss New Jersey.
 I added this to the landing page.
 The conversion reached 25 percent.

 For Gold-for-IRA-account-website I placed the image and video of an Ex-Federal Reserve board member.
 He did in fact promote the Gold for IRA account.
 It had merit.
 His image and his recommendation created an instant credibility and trust.
 For a home security system (simplysafe.com) the logo images of Boston Globe, NBC, or Wall Street Journal and also Jack Ramsey worked and created credibility and trust.
 The security system from simplysafe.com is truly unique, ingenious, and beneficial.
-It is actually a brain of a Mobile Phone in middle of room covering the house.
+It is actually the brain of a Mobile Phone in the middle of a room covering the house.
 It is reliable.
 The product itself should be good to begin with.

 For a Hair Transplant Surgeon, his awards, or name of school he graduated from, or number of Hair Transplants he has done over the years (experience) created credibility and trust.
 More important are the images of before – and – after – hair – transplants.
 Are the after images full of hair or just a little hair?
 A little hair did not do it for us.
 In some images you could almost see the scalp under the new transplanted hair.
 We made sure Doctor doubled the number of hair grafts he applied in future surgeries.
 It worked!
 That is why he was booked 3 months in advance.